DIY Insider How-To Secrets For Hair Waves

-So what if summer is over?
-Celebrity hairdresser Theresa Marra Siliceo, whose resume includes As the World Turns and Law & Order: SVU, reports that if your hair has a natural bend, making hair waves in winter drier conditions is totally doable!
+Celebrity hairdresser Theresa Marra Siliceo, whose resume’ includes, As the World Turns and Law & Order, shares with us her techniques on how-to get waves for fine, medium, and thick hair.
+Siliceo says that if your hair has any natural bend, making hair waves, even in winters drier conditions, is a breeze!

-- Thick Hair ~~ Apply Bedhead Curls Rock Leave-In Moisturizer to damp hair.
-Spray on their Curls Rock Booster, towel dry hair a second time and place large clips at the roots for lift.
-Then, while scrunching dry hair with a diffuser on a low setting, re-mist with Curl Booster, squeeze sections, and remove clips.
+- Thick Hair ~~ Apply Bedhead Curls Rock Leave-In Moisturizer to damp, towel dried hair.
+Spray on a root lifter like, Bedhead Curls Rock Booster.
+Towel dry hair a second time and place large clips at the roots for lift.
+Then, while scrunching hair dry using a diffuser on a low setting, re-mist with Curls Rock Booster, scrunch sections, and remove clips.

 Beach Waves or Defined Waves

-One of the hottest hairstyle trends this spring and summer is soft beach waves, also called the boho or bohemian look or beachy waves.
+One of the hottest hairstyle trends this year is soft beach waves, also called the boho or bohemian look or beachy waves.
 As the weather gets warmer and humidity levels rise, those of you with some natural wave in your hair have two choices; you can fight it, or go with it!
 I highly suggest the latter.
-There are only two, maybe three things, that are essential for making beach waves easy; the cut, the how-to and the right product . . . that’s it!
+There are only a few things that are essential for making beach waves that last; the cut, the how-to, and the right product . . . that’s it!

-Wouldn’t all you wavy haired girl’s love a defined, soft curlish look to your wave like Kate Hudson?
-Now scrunching works alright for some of you, but if you want more than what that gives you, Kevin Murphy, renowned hairdresser and product innovator with Modern Salon, bring us this how-to video on creating soft defined beach waves.
+Wouldn’t all you wavy haired girl’s love a defined, soft look to your waves like Kate Hudson’s?
+Now scrunching works alright for some of you, but if you want more definition, or more than what scrunching gives you, check this out.
+Kevin Murphy, renowned hairdresser and product innovator with Modern Salon, brings us this how-to video on creating soft defined beach waves.

-Back in the late 70′s and early 80′s, a method of perming called, “transfer perms” were done only by a minority of hairdressers in my area.
-The reason might have been because it was a longer process and therefore cost a bit more.
-But, the results of this wrapping method for perming was gorgeous!
-You could achieve a large defined curls that held its shape.
-It basically involved rolling the hair on a small rod, partially processing and then “transferring” each rod to a larger rod and finishing the processing.
+Back in the late 70’s and early 80’s, a method of perming called, “transfer perms” were done by only a minority of hairdressers in my area.
+The reason might have been because the process took longer and therefore cost more.
+But, the results of this double wrapping method for perms was gorgeous!
+With this method you could achieve large defined curls that held their shape.
+It basically involved rolling the hair on a small rod, partially processing the perm and then “transferring” each rod to a larger rod before finishing the processing.

 This type of “transfer” process is how Kevin achieves this soft defined beach wave.
-This type of wave will last a long time as it has a strong base curl structure.
-The smaller rod first forms a tighter curl and the second larger roller softens it to a strong holding larger wave.
+This type of wave lasts a long time because it has a strong base curl structure.
+First, the smaller rod forms a tight curl; then the second larger roller, softens it to a strong holding larger wave.
 Does that make sense?
 Well, this is why I love video’s. . . video’s and pictures tell a thousand words . . .
 Thanks Kevin and Modern Salon!

-For pictures of great looks check out our Pinterest Wavy Hairstyles Boards.
+For pictures of more great looks, check out our Pinterest Wavy Hairstyles Boards.